 Coles Bay- is a great place to sail, boogie board or water ski as it is a safe sheltered water boating mecca.

-All 4 Adventure- Take an adventurous ride exploring stunning white beaches and striking granite peaks on a quad bike tour.
+ALL4 // All Terrain Tours- Take an adventurous ride exploring stunning white beaches and striking granite peaks on a quad bike tour.

 Wineglass Bay Cruises- Engage with nature, getting up close and personal to whales, dolphins, seals and sea eagles on this luxury cruise.

-Freycinet Air- A 30 minute flight over Freycinet National Park and Wineglass Bay takes in some of the most spectacular coastal scenery Australia has to offer.
+Freycinet Air- Choose from a variety of flight options over Freycinet National Park and Wineglass Bay takes in some of the most spectacular coastal scenery Australia has to offer.

 Fishing- Great Oyster Bay offers one of the best in-shore fisheries in Australia.
 There is a variety of top class table fish to be caught including, flathead, Australian salmon, trevally, trumpeter and squid.
 Coles Bay is also an excellent base for big game fishing, especially during Autumn when giant blue fin tuna run.